Automating the Learning of Inverse Kinematics for Robotic Arms with Redundant DoFs: Introduction

 The remainder of the paper is organized as follows.
-Section 2 introduces the proposed SIK, and Section 3 shows our experiments and results.
-To better understand the contribution of the proposed approach, related works are described in Section 4.
+Section 2 introduces related works, and Section 3 describes the proposed SIK.
+Experiments and results are shown in Section 4.
 Conclusions are drawn in Section 5.